 Eating a heart healthy diet can help lower LDL and raise HDL cholesterol levels.

 Fats are calorie dense, therefore they pack a lot of calories into a small amount of food.
 Even though fats should be limited due to their high calorie content, not all fats are bad.
 In fact, some fats are quite healthful.
 Fat can be broken down into four main types.

 It is generally recommended that you limit your total fat for the day to less than 25%-35% of your total calories.
 If you follow an 1,800-calorie heart healthy diet, for example, this would mean 60 grams of fat or less per day.

 Saturated fat and trans fat in your diet raises your blood cholesterol the most, much more than dietary cholesterol does.
-For this reason, on a heart-healthy diet, less than 7% of your calories should come from saturated fat and ideally 0% from trans fat.
+For this reason, on a heart-healthy diet, less than 7% of your calories should come from saturated fat and less than 1% from trans fat.
 On an 1,800-calorie diet, this translates into less than 14 grams of saturated fat per day, leaving 46 grams of fat to come from mono- and polyunsaturated fats.

 |Food Category||Foods Recommended||Foods to Avoid|

 |Meats and Beans|

 Heart and Stroke Foundation of Canada

 Dietary guidelines for Americans 2010.
 US Department of Agriculture and US Department of Health and Human Services.
 Available at: http://www.health.gov/dietaryguidelines/dga2010/DietaryGuidelines2010.pdf.
 Accessed November 12, 2014.

 Dietary interventions for cardiovascular disease prevention.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated October 20, 2014.
 Accessed November 12, 2014.